solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_02_json_02.png)

-3. In Postgres 16, you can now use the SQL standard `IS JSON` syntax:
+3. In Postgres 16, you can now use the SQL standard `IS JSON` syntax.
+The `IS JSON` checks include checks for values, arrays, objects, scalars, and unique keys:

     ```sql
     SELECT